The Flying Scotsman (1929 film)

-The Flying Scotsman is a 1929 British black and white part-talkie film set on the Flying Scotsman train from London to Edinburgh, also featuring the famous locomotive LNER Class A3 4472 Flying Scotsman.
+The Flying Scotsman is a 1929 British black and white part-talkie film directed by Castleton Knight and starring Moore Marriott, Pauline Johnson, Ray Milland and Alec Hurley.
+It was written by Victor Kendall and Garnett Weston.
+The film is set on the Flying Scotsman train from London to Edinburgh, also featuring the famous locomotive LNER Class A3 4472 Flying Scotsman.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
-Directed by Castleton Knight, the thriller is chiefly remembered for being the first acting role of Ray Milland, as well as for its daring stunts performed aboard the moving train.
+The film is notable for being the first leading acting role of Ray Milland, and for its daring stunts performed aboard the moving train.

 Plot

 Engine driver Bob is due to retire from his job after years of distinguished service.
 On Bob's last day working aboard the famous Flying Scotsman, a disgruntled fireman, dismissed after being reported for drinking at work, decides to get his revenge on Bob (who reported him to the company) by causing an accident.
 Meanwhile, the fireman's amorous young replacement has fallen in love with a beautiful girl, whose father, unbeknown to him, happens to be Bob (and who has also boarded the train in an attempt to stop the villain).